 It was central to a global culture that then diffused throughout the world, and was responsible for the building of many megalithic sites across the globe, all aligned to the sun at the solstices and equinoxes – and many even to each other across oceans.
 This religion also carried some of the greatest spiritual wisdom the world has ever known and was said to be the knowledge from a prior human age.

-It is the timeless and eternal religion whose principles are imbued in the movements of the sun and stars, and in the natural world all around us, and can be practiced by all peoples.
-It’s the origin of many ancient wisdom traditions – some of which are still practiced today, like that of the pagans of Europe, the Druids, the Inca, the Hopi, Slavs, Hindus, Yezidis, ancient Egyptians, Sumerians, Minoans, and many others.
+It is the timeless and eternal religion whose principles are imbued in the movements of the sun and stars, and the natural world.
+It’s the origin of many ancient wisdom traditions – some of which are still practiced today, like that of the pagans of Europe, the Druids, the Inca, the Hopi, Slavs, Hindus, Zoroastrians, Yazidis, ancient Egyptians, Sumerians, Minoans, and many others.

 I believe it is key to understanding our ancient past, who we are, and why we’re here.

-I’d like to thank my husband Mark, without which none of this would be possible.
-The spiritual aspects of what I write about and share come from his spiritual knowledge and experience, and the archeological and historical aspects from my research into primary source documents, as well as the research of a number of authors and explorers who have contributed to the understanding of ancient civilization.
-Mark uncovered the deeper meanings and practice of the religion of the sun through his spiritual work and experience, which is enabling it to be revived in the modern day.
+I’d like to thank my husband Mark Atwood, without which none of this would be possible.
+The spiritual aspects of what I write about and share come from his spiritual knowledge and experience, and the historical aspects from my research.
+Mark uncovered the deeper meanings and practice of the religion of the sun through his spiritual work and experience, which is enabling it to be reconstructed.

 All the historical information presented in these videos is based upon available evidence, including ancient documents, archeological finds, documented oral histories, and scientific research.